Key takeaways

 Here are a few tips for creating a fair renter guest policy:

-• Set occupancy limits.
-Based on each unit’s floor plan and square footage, you can set a maximum occupancy limit.
+- Set occupancy limits.
+You can set a maximum occupancy limit based on each unit’s floor plan and square footage.
 Check local laws to find out the legal occupancy limits in your area.
 This is a good way to initially prevent unauthorized occupants, but it doesn’t do much in the way of monitoring guests.

-• Introduce guest time limits.
-As previously stated, you can set a limit on the amount of time guests can spend at your property without further authorization.
+- Introduce guest time limits.
+As previously stated, you can limit the amount of time guests can spend at your property without further authorization.
 This limit can be introduced in several ways, including a limit of three nights per week, 10 nights per month, or 30 nights per six months.

 What is a reasonable tenant guest policy?